Integrate with Flat File

 - A custom attribute of CUSTOM type cannot be added

-you will need to include them in Oracle Access Governance as described in Fetch Latest Custom Attributes.
-Once this is completed,
+IDENTITY.json file, you will need to include them in Oracle Access Governance as described in Fetch Latest Custom Attributes.
+After this

-the sample CSV will be updated with the newly added custom attribute(s).
-Update the
+is completed, the sample CSV will be updated with the newly added custom

 Run Dataload

-Dataload is on demand.
-You should run the dataload when you have defined any custom
+Data load is on demand.
+Always run the data load after you have defined

-folder.
-Each time you run a dataload it is a full data
+inbox folder.
+Each time you run a data load it is a full data

 If there is any kind of failure (single record or complete file failure),